favila/crinkle/README.md

 way to benefit from using CLJS immutable data structures.
 Working around this problem is a TODO, and may be impossible without patching react.

-Some experiments reimplementing hooks in a CLJS-friendly way using normal React components are in `crinkle.hook`, but right now this experiment suffers from not being able to access the same effect scheduling that Hooks can.

 Development
 -----------